Command-line client

 xargs command [arg ...]

-Call command with the given arguments and each line from standard input as additional argument up to, but excluding, the first empty line or the end-of-file mark.
-The lines read from standard input are neither subject to WORD SPLITTING nor to PATTERN EXPANSION.
+Call command with the given arguments and each line from standard input as additional argument up to, but excluding, the first empty line or the end of input.
+Input is neither subject to word splitting nor to pattern expansion.

 Word Splitting